Advanced Testing for Neurological Conditions

 It’s natural to be concerned if your doctor recommends that you or your child undergo testing for a possible neurological disorder (a condition that affects the brain, spinal cord or nerves).
 However, having an accurate, thorough diagnosis is the first step in understanding your condition and relieving your symptoms.

-Our experienced specialists and certified technologists work together to diagnose your condition.
-We share the exam results with you and your doctor, and work together to create a treatment plan for you.
+Our expert neurologists and certified technologists will use our advanced testing procedures to diagnose your condition.
+We’ll share your test results with you and your doctor, and then we’ll work together to create a personalized treatment plan based on your unique needs.

 We use a wide range of diagnostic exams for both children and adults, including:

 In many cases, we need to view what’s happening inside your body to be able to accurately diagnose your neurological disorder.
 Some of the many imaging tests we use to do this include:

 - SPECT (single-photon emission computed tomography, which uses a small amount of a radioactive material and a special camera to view inside the body)